kendo-labs/kendo-bootstrapper/kendosrc/docs/api/dataviz/chart.md

 ### valueAxis.labels.rotation `Number` *(default: 0)*

-The rotation angle of the labels.
+The rotation angle (in degrees) of the labels.
 By default the labels are not rotated.

+Angles increase clockwise and zero is to the left.
+Negative values are acceptable.

 #### Example - rotate the value axis labels